asantos00/website/content/blog/e2e-tests-with-cypress.md

 - You cannot use Cypress to drive two browsers at the same time.
 - Each test is bound to a single origin.

-More details of each one, as well as the temporary ones are very well explained in the link above.
+In the above link they explain each one of them in detail.
+On that same page, the temporary tradeoffs are also listed.

-In terms of cross browser support, that is (gladly) considered temporary, you can see the progress [here](https://github.com/cypress-io/cypress/issues/310)
+Cross browser support is (gladly) considered temporary, you can see its progress [here](https://github.com/cypress-io/cypress/issues/310)

 ## Conclusion

-Cypress has in its APIs one of its best features.
+Cypress has, IMHO, in its APIs one of its best features.
 To me, the API and the ease of install is definitely something that makes it stand out from the rest.

-The fact the you can `npm install` and you're writing/running tests is amazing.
-Adding to that, the UI tool also helps debugging and writing tests as you can see the past screenshots.
+The fact the you can just `npm install` and start writing/running tests is amazing.
+Adding to that, the UI tool also helps  a lot debugging and developing new test cases.

-In the end, ant this is probably more of an personal taste, the tests are super readable and it just feels natural to skim through them.
+In the end, and this is probably more of an personal taste to, the API is so clean, tests are pretty easy to read and navigate, making it a good place for new starters.

+What do you think about Cypress?

-I would love to hear your opinion and experience with Cypress.io, as well as any questions/feedback you have about this post, please feel free to reach out!
+I would love to hear your opinion and experience as well as any questions/feedback you have about this post, please reach out in any of the networks below

 ### More related